ria08/OLIST-Marketplace-Analysis/README.md

   - ⚠️ **At Risk**

 **Deliverable:**
-Visualized RFM segments and generated business recommendations for **retention and loyalty programs**.
+Visualized RFM segments and generated business recommendations for retention and loyalty programs.

 ---